- Where do I apply?

 What can I do if I am still told that I have to pay the tax?

 You can appeal the second decision to the Maine Superior Court.
 You must do this within 30 days after you got the second decision.
 If you do not receive this second written decision within 60 days, then your appeal is considered denied.
 In this case, your appeal deadline is 90 days from the date of your hearing.
-If you've gotten this far and want to appeal again, call Pine Tree Legal Assistance right away for help.
+If you've gotten this far and want to appeal again, call PTLA right away for help.

 Other Questions You May Have